Jadwiga Jarka Cooper

 “We had a library.
 There wasn’t much in there but a lovely lady from Pahiatua village—I think her name was Mrs Watson—would come and play piano and we learnt to dance.
 She played with her whole body and encouraged me to learn piano too.
 She was lovely.
-Some of the caregivers: ‘How dare you dance when Poland is under [post-war communist] occupation?’
+Some of the caregivers were cross about it: ‘How dare you dance when Poland is under [post-war communist] occupation?’
 Kids will be kids… Perhaps we were not thinking realistically?
 Perhaps it was better to dance after all that had gone previously?

-“Dancing was on my brain.
-I always wanted to be a teacher and teach dancing too.
-My father said, ‘Yes, that’s fine but you have to have another string to your bow because you have to be more practical and learn sewing because there will always be well-to-do people.
-You don’t know what’s ahead of you, war, no war, but there are always poor and very well-to-do people too that want something and that could be your bread.
+“Dancing was on my brain from the time I could remember.
+I always wanted to be a teacher, and teach dancing too.
+My father said, ‘Yes, that’s fine, but you have to have another string to your bow, because you have to be more practical and learn sewing, because there will always be well-to-do people.
+You don’t know what’s ahead of you, war, no war, but there are always poor and very well-to-do people too who will want something sewn, and that could be your bread.
 You will learn dressmaking.’”

 Jadzia avoided the machines in Pahiatua’s sewing room but enjoyed crochet.

-At the Whanganui convent she “couldn’t make enough” crocheted doilies and special handkerchiefs, made by pulling out threads and substituting them with coloured embroidery, all of which she gave to her fellow students as gifts.
+At the Whanganui convent she “couldn’t make enough” crocheted doilies and special handkerchiefs, made by substituting pulled-out threads with coloured embroidery, all of which she gave to her fellow students as gifts.